-The long-term trends for NO_2 and NO_x are shown in figure 3.1.
-For NO_x there are clear downward trends at all stations.
+The long-term trends for $NO_2$ and $NO_x$ are shown in figure 3.1.
+For $NO_x$ there are clear downward trends at all stations.
 The decreases in the concentrations of nitrogen oxides are due to the national and international regulations of the emissions.
 The large emission reductions in the cities are achieved by improvement of the vehicles, for example mandatory use of catalytic converters.

-For many years the long term trend for nitrogen dioxide has decreased much slower than observed for NO_x .
-However, since around 2006 NO_2 has decreased with about the same rate as NO_x .
-The slow decrease before 2006 was mainly due to an increase in the share of diesel cars and increase in the share of diesel cars with oxidative catalysts where up to about half of the emissions of NO_x consist of NO_2 (called direct NO_2).
-This increase in the direct emissions of NO_2 counteracted the decrease in the traffic emissions from vehicles.
-The amount of directly emitted NO_2 reached a maximum in 2009-2011 and has slightly decreased since then.
-This change in the amount of directly emitted NO_2 is believed to be one of the main reasons why NO_2 now decreases at a similar pace as NO_x .
+For many years the long-term trend for nitrogen dioxide has decreased much slower than observed for $NO_x$ .
+However, since around 2006 $NO_2$ has decreased with about the same rate as $NO_x$ .
+The slow decrease before 2006 was mainly due to an increase in the share of diesel cars and increase in the share of diesel cars with oxidative catalysts where up to about half of the emissions of $NO_x$ consist of $NO_2$ (called direct $NO_2$ ).
+This increase in the direct emissions of $NO_2$ counteracted the decrease in the traffic emissions from vehicles.
+The amount of directly emitted $NO_2$ reached a maximum in 2009-2011 and has slightly decreased since then.
+This change in the amount of directly emitted $NO_2$ is believed to be one of the main reasons why $NO_2$ now decreases at a similar pace as $NO_x$ .

-At Odense street station and Aarhus urban background station there have been large decreases since 2013.
-In Odense there was a major permanent rearrangement of the roads in Odense Centre that changed the traffic at the street station in Albanigade in two steps from a street with relatively high traffic intensity to a street with much reduced traffic intensity.
+At Odense street station and Aarhus urban background station there have been large decreases in $NO_x$ and $NO_2$ since 2013.
+In Odense, there was a major permanent rearrangement of the roads in Odense Centre that changed the traffic at the street station in Albanigade in two steps from a street with relatively high traffic intensity to a street with much reduced traffic intensity.
 Finally, the street was closed for traffic in 2015.
 These changes began on 28 June 2014.
-This is the reason for the large decrease of the NO_2 and NO_x values for Odense/9155 in 2014 and 2015.
+This is the reason for the large decrease of the NO2 and NOx values for Odense/9155 in 2014 and 2015.
 The station was shut down on 16 June 2015 and was relocated to Grønnelykkevej and was renamed Odense/9156 in June 2016.
-The large change at Aarhus/background from 2013 to 2014 is due to the relocation of the measurement site in January 2014 (Chapter 2.1).
+The large change at Aarhus/background from 2013 to 2014 is due to the relocation of the measurement site in January 2014 (Chapter 2.1) to an urban background area with lower concentrations compared to the old location.